guilhermegules/sandbox/data-structures/README.md

     - Data structure to store data in line, adding elements on start of the queue, and removing from the end.
     - <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/Fifo_queue.svg/1112px-Fifo_queue.svg.png" width="300px" alt="Queue example"/>
 5. Set
-    - Data structure that not permits duplicate data on our set of data, so we split the data in sections for a handle with each data separately.
+    - Data structure that not permits duplicate data on our set of data, so we split the data in sections for a handle with each data separately;
-    - We are using array list of linked lists because we need many operations with indexes, array performs better than linked lists on this case
+    - We are using array list of linked lists because we need many operations with indexes, array performs better than linked lists on this case.

 ## Questions: